kavitakeenable/kavi2/README.md

 ## Step 6 Access Account Settings

-> **Navigate to your account settings.
+> **Direct to your account settings.
 Look for your profile picture or username at the top-right corner and click on it to access your account settings.**
->- Within the account settings, search for a section related to "Tokens," "Security," or **"Developer Settings."**
+>- Within the account settings, search for a section related to "Tokens," **"Setting"** or **"Developer Settings."**

 |   **profile account**       | **Setting**          |
 |---|----|